OpenSTEF/openstef-reference/README.md

   * add icarus-openstf-api pod
 * nginx
   * use a persistent volume to store and share .htmls, which icarus-forecasts later can use to store trained models and reports
-* grafana:
-    * change name of datasources for easier interpretation
 * mysql
   * change 'tst_icarus' name of table